Xinyue-Ma/Fixed-income-with-machine-learning/README.md

 # Fixed-income-with-machine-learning

-Bond Risk Premia with Machine Learning
+This project replicates the paper, Bond Risk Premia with Machine Learning.